Chris-Mark-Wilson/Zigbee-Smart-Stat/README.md

 Include more globals and NVS storage for these logs

-Add a temp offset for when its mounted in a case, just an ENUM will do, to suit the enclosure, percieved temp will rise when enclosed but previous iterations have been stable once mounted.
+Add a temp offset for when its mounted in a case, just an ENUM will do, to suit the enclosure, perceived temp will rise when enclosed but previous iterations have been stable once mounted.